WashakhGen/Job-Scraper/README.md

 - **LLM-scored matches** — every job is scored 0–100 against your CV with an explicit rubric, not keyword matching.
 - **Location-aware, not just keyword-aware** — the scorer reads location text carefully: a job labeled "Remote" but restricted to a specific region/country is correctly treated as unreachable, not a match.
 - **Automatic cover letters** — jobs above your match threshold get a tailored cover letter generated automatically, plus a formatted PDF with your own letterhead details.
+- **Bring your own job** — found something outside the scraped sources — a company site, an email, a friend's referral?
+Paste the description in, get it scored and a cover letter written immediately, no waiting on a threshold.
+Lives in its own "My Jobs" tab.
 - **One scrape at a time** — manual and scheduled runs share a lock, so nothing doubles up or wastes API budget.
 - **Live run status** — see at a glance whether a fetch is running now, when the next scheduled one fires, and what just finished.
 - **Multiple CVs** — keep up to a few CVs on hand, switch which one is "active" and driving the pipeline.